-Factor dicators for Factors Affecting the Feature Factor rationale and other comments Operational Limits F1.
+dicators for Factors Affecting the Feature Factor Factor rationale and other comments Operational Limits F1.
 Livestock The marshy grassland has been Lower limits: The wetland areas will be subject to light grazing maintained through traditional farming summer grazing by cattle and/or ponies at least 4 in practices.
 Without an appropriate every 5 years. grazing regime, the grassland would Upper limits: No significant grazing outside the become rank and eventually turn to scrub growing season or heavy grazing at any time during and woodland.
 Light grazing by mainly the summer. cattle and ponies between April and Light summer grazing is defined as - cattle and/or November each year is essential in ponies at a rate of 0.4 LSU/ha/year for the period April maintaining the marshy grassland and fen- to October.
 Heavy grazing is defined as greater than meadow communities.
 1 LSU/ha/year (1 LSU is equivalent to a cow/horse, plus calf/foal).
 F2.
-Drainage The marshy grassland communities are Upper limit: No new drainage ditches to be installed · · strongly influenced by the quantity and within the open meadow areas of the site. base status of the groundwater. · Reductions in the quality and quantity of NB.
-It is not possible to set more specific pending a the water in the springs and watercourses fuller understanding of current situation and habitat feeding the site may lead to a loss of requirements. marshy grassland or changes in species composition.
-Conversely, reduced/impeded Rewetting could lead to a switch from marshy drainage may lead to ground-water grassland to alkaline fen, which should be acceptable stagnation and a different change in as this would be the more natural (and scarcer) species composition, e.g. increased community. abundance of rushes.
-Community. abundance of rusines.
-Monitoring of the quarry dewatering Infilling some of the many ditches at the should give an early indication that site is likely to lead to re-wetting of some the dewatering is affecting the site. the dewatering is affecting the site. marshy grassland.
-Downtoring of the adjacent querry has Dewatering of the adjacent quarry has E0 A I' (potential to affect the hydrology of the site.
+Drainage The marshy grassland communities are Upper limit: No new drainage ditches to be installed strongly influenced by the quantity and within the open meadow areas of the site. base status of the groundwater.
+Reductions in the quality and quantity of NB.
+It is not possible to set more specific pending a the water in the springs and watercourses fuller understanding of current situation and habitat feeding the site may lead to a loss of requirements. marshy grassland or changes in species B 111 14 composition.
+Conversely, reduced/impeded Rewetting could lead to a switch from marshy drainage may lead to ground-water grassland to alkaline fen, which should be acceptable stagnation and a different change in as this would be the more natural (and scarcer) species composition, e.g. increased abundance of rushes. community. abundance of rusiles.
+Monitoring of the quarry dewatering Infilling same of the many ditabase at the should give an early indication that Infilling some of the many ditches at the site is likely to lead to re-wetting of some the dewatering is affecting the site. marshy grassland. the dewatering is affecting the site. maisily grassiand.
+Dewatering of the adjacent quarry has potential to affect the hydrology of the site.
 F3.
 Adjacent Management of adjoining land has No limits set.
 Monitoring vegetation should indicate land use potential to affect the nutrient status of any changes.
-Much adjoining land is under soils (some marshy grassland is at the sympathetic management, and so the risk of any base of slopes with the rest of the field adverse impact is low. managed as hay-meadow).
-E 4 Camula On an austland areas are made to The manifesture area of mantiture deposit west westelland F.4 Scrub encroachment Open wetland areas are prone to The maximum area of mature dense wet woodland encroachment invasion by alder and willow scrub. will be 6.5ha (extent in 1999).
-Optimum grazing levels should help control spread of scrub, but occasionally active Scattered scrub will be tolerated within the following scrub eradication is necessary. limits: Lower limits: Scattered scrub present in defined Scrub and woodland is also a natural locations. component of such wetland complexes Upper limits: No scrub covering area greater than 5m and enhances the site both biologically x 5m within stands mapped as marshy grassland and visually, therefore older well- (see Annex of Core Management Plan). established stands will be retained.
+Much adjoining land is under iana acc soils (some marshy grassland is at the sympathetic management, and so the risk of any base of slopes with the rest of the field adverse impact is low. managed as hay-meadow). advorce impact to form managed as may meadew).
+F.4 Scrub Open wetland areas are prone to The maximum area of mature dense wet woodland encroachment invasion by alder and willow scrub. will be 6.5ha (extent in 1999).
+Optimum grazing levels should help control spread of scrub, but occasionally active Scattered scrub will be tolerated within the following scrub eradication is necessary. limits: ĺ Lower limits: Scattered scrub present in defined Scrub and woodland is also a natural locations. component of such wetland complexes Upper limits: No scrub covering area greater than 5m and enhances the site both biologically x 5m within stands mapped as marshy grassland and visually, therefore older well- (see Annex of Core Management Plan). established stands will be retained.
 F.5 The alkaline fen may be the more See Section 8.2.2 below.
-Atmospheric sensitive vegetation type present.
-1
+Atmospheric sensitive vegetation type present. pollution. inal).
+Danfannanaa Indiaatana fan Cuu m Cadlan SAC Feature Molinia meadows on